humzalikhan/humzalikhan.github.io/_pages/reading.md

 **What I'm Reading**
 * *Between The World and Me* by Ta-Nehisi Coates
+* *Where Do You Think We Are?* by Shea Serrano and Arturo Torres

 **What I Want to Read**
 * *Thinking Fast and Slow* by Daniel Kahneman (sorely overdue)